Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 * [Section IV](#sect-iv---content-based-recommendations)
 * [Section V](#sect-v---matrix-factorization)

-Finally, a [conclusions](#conclusions) section will summarize overall findings and describe possible next steps.
+Finally, a [Conclusions](#conclusions) section will summarize overall findings and describe possible next steps.

 ## Sect.
 I - Exploratory Data Analysis
 The data to work with consist of two different dataframes: